 On the menu bar on the right, while the hue/saturation layer is selected, click the drop-down menu of “Master” and select “Yellows” to lower the yellow nature of the teeth using the slider.
-Drag the saturation slider to the left and you will see the teeth whitening.
+Drag the saturation slider to the left, and you will see the teeth whitening.

 However, when you can't make the teeth whiter while the setting is set to “yellows”, you can choose “blue” because they are complementary colors.
-Also, to make the whitening look natural, it is recommended that you keep some of the color.
+Also, to make the whitening look natural, it is recommended that you keep some of the colors.

 4. Soften the Edges

 After altering the brightness, and saturation, select the brush tool and set the foreground to black.
 Then, you can now perfect the selected area to erase some edges of the teeth and gums.

 You should make good use of the brush tool by making the brush softer, adjust the brush opacity, transparency, and size.
 Also, ensure the brush size suits the surface area you want to rectify.
 While whitening the teeth, be careful not to erase any part that is essential in the photo.